Working Together Literally Synchronizes Our Brains

-When we collaborate with someone, our brains synchronize, according to scientists.
+When we collaborate with someone, our brains synchronize, scientists say

 Humans are incredibly social beings.
 We rely on interactions in many aspects of our lives: everyday communication, parenting, professional activities, and more.

-When it comes to , it requires following the same instructions, achieving a common goal, and having a similar way of thinking.
+Collaboration requires following the same instructions, achieving a common goal, and sharing a similar way of thinking.
 It turns out that when people work together on a task, their brains synchronize.

-However, it’s hard to say whether this synchronization occurs because they are working on the same task or simply because they are working together.
+However, it’s hard to say whether this synchronization occurs because participants are working on the same task or simply because they are working together.

 Cognitive neuroscientist Denise Moerel from Western Sydney University led the research that demonstrated what actually happens.